tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 ```

 <!-- myös seuraavanlainen yritys olisi tuhoon tuomittu -->
-The following attempt will also not work:
+The following attempt would also not work:

 ```js
 <button onClick={value + 1}>nappi</button>
 ```

 <!-- nyt tapahtumankäsittelijäksi on yritetty laittaa _value + 1_ mikä tarkoittaa laskuoperaation tulosta.
 React varoittaa tästäkin konsolissa -->
-we have attempted to set the event handler to _value + 1_ which simply returns the result of the operation.
-React will kindly warn us about this in the console
+We have attempted to set the event handler to _value + 1_ which simply returns the result of the operation.
+React will kindly warn us about this in the console:

 ```js
 index.js:2178 Warning: Expected `onClick` listener to be a function, instead got a value of `number` type.
 ```

 <!-- Myöskään seuraava ei toimi -->
-This attempt will not work either:
+This attempt would not work either:
 ```js
 <button onClick={value = 0}>nappi</button>
 ```

 <!-- taaskaan tapahtumankäsittelijänä ei ole funktio vaan sijoitusoperaatio.
 Konsoliin tulee valitus.
 Tämä tapa on myös toisella tavalla väärin.
 Tilan muuttaminen ei onnistu suoraan tilan arvon tallentavaa muuttujaa muuttamalla. -->
-The event handler is not a function but a variable assignment and React will once again issue a warning to the console.
+The event handler is not a function but a variable assignment, and React will once again issue a warning to the console.
 This attempt is also flawed in the sense that we must never mutate state directly in React.

 <!-- Entä seuraava: -->
 What about the following: